-Net investment income was \$6.7 million for the three month period ended June 30, 2010 as compared to \$1.6 million for the three month period ended June 30, 2009.
-Net investment income consists of interest income less total expenses.
-The period-over-period increase in net investment income resulted largely from the absence of incentive fee expense in the current three month period since our performance did not exceed the return hurdle.
-While total expenses declined, this was partially offset by a decline in interest income.
+Net investment income increased by \$0.2 million, or 16%, to \$1.5 million for the three month period ended June 30, 2009 as compared to \$1.3 million for the three month period ended June 30, 2008.
+Net investment income consists of interest income less expenses.
+The period-over-period increase was due primarily to an increase in interest income which was partially offset by an increase in non-investment expenses as further described below.